Cicada 3301

 The puzzles focused heavily on data security, cryptography, steganography, and Internet anonymity.
 It has been called "the most elaborate and mysterious puzzle of the Internet age", and is listed as one of the "top 5 eeriest, unsolved mysteries of the Internet" by The Washington Post, and much speculation exists as to its function.
-Many have speculated that the puzzles are a recruitment tool for the NSA, CIA, MI6, a "Masonic conspiracy", or a cyber mercenary group.
+Many have speculated that the puzzles are a recruitment tool for the NSA, CIA, MI6, Mossad, a "Masonic conspiracy", or a cyber mercenary group.
 Others have stated Cicada 3301 is an alternate reality game, although no company or individual has attempted to monetize it.

 Purpose

 The stated purpose of the puzzles each year was to recruit "highly intelligent individuals", although the ultimate purpose remains unknown.
 Theories have included claims that Cicada 3301 is a secret society with the goal of improving cryptography, privacy, and anonymity or that it is a cult or religion.
-According to statements of several people who won the 2012 puzzle, 3301 typically uses non-puzzle-based recruiting methods, but created the Cicada puzzles because they were looking for potential members with cryptography and computer security skills.
+According to statements of several people who solved the 2012 puzzle, 3301 typically uses non-puzzle-based recruiting methods, but created the Cicada puzzles because they were looking for potential members with cryptography and computer security skills.

 Resolution

-The first puzzle, of 2013, was solved by Marcus Wanner.
+The first puzzle of 2013 was solved by Marcus Wanner.
 According to him, those who solved the puzzles were asked questions about their support of information freedom, online privacy and freedom, and rejection of censorship.
 Those who answered satisfactorily at this stage were invited to a private forum, where they were instructed to devise and complete a project intended to further the ideals of the group.
-He did not finish his work on a method of general decryption and the website was removed.
-"Nox Populi," a fellow winner, documented her experience with the project on her YouTube account of the same name.
-The accounts description reads "A series by one of the 2013 winners of the Cicada 3301 puzzle, showing the step by step solving process as well as discussing a more realistic, fact based view of the organization.".
+He did not finish his work on a method of general decryption, and the website was removed.
+A fellow winner documented her experience with the project on her YouTube account, "Nox Populi".
+Its description reads: "A series by one of the 2013 winners of the Cicada 3301 puzzle, showing the step by step solving process as well as discussing a more realistic, fact based view of the organization."
 Currently, she facilitates community efforts surrounding Cicada 3301 on a Discord server.
 Other communities of solvers are still found on message boards and forums.